Manx Cat: Breed Profile & Characteristics

 Related: Cat Exercise: Different Ways to Play With Your Cat

-This cat breed absolutely loves to eat.
-It's very important for Manx cats to have a strictly controlled diet to help them avoid becoming overweight.
+It's also very important for Manx cats to have a strictly controlled diet to help them avoid becoming overweight.
 One way to ensure that they are getting the proper amount of food throughout the day is by implementing an automatic feeder.
 This way, your cat can't scarf all of their food down in the morning, leaving them to beg for more throughout the day.

 Make sure you are giving your pet a commercial cat food brand that has the proper ingredients and nutrients for your cat's age, size, and lifestyle.
-We recommend a quality cat food that features a named protein source as the first ingredient (like chicken or salmon) and a minimal amount of carbohydrates.
-These "fillers," like corn and wheat, are not necessary for a cat's diet and provide no nutritional value.
-They are also the reason many cats gain weight or have food allergies.
+We recommend quality cat food that features a named protein source as the first ingredient (like chicken or salmon) and a minimal amount of carbohydrates.

 For treats, you want to provide an option that also uses healthy ingredients like those just mentioned.
 If your cat has difficulty chewing due to dental problems, opt for high-quality wet food and soft chew treats.
 Although made of healthy ingredients, treats should only make up 10% of their daily food regimen.